similie/hyphen-os/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request with a clear explanation of the change

+# License

+This project is released under the MIT License.
+You are free to use, modify, adapt, and integrate it into your own systems — commercial or otherwise — with attribution.

+---

 ### About Similie